llewelyn-williams/the-listening-service/README.md

 # DATABASE_URL will come from Postgres that you will need in your Heroku app (available under the resources tab)
+# Or from wherever your PostgreSQL database is.
+Since Heroku started charging for theirs, this project's database now uses ElephantSQL

 if 'DATABASE_URL' in os.environ:
     DATABASES = {